ansys/pyoptislang/doc/source/getting_started/index.rst

    cd pyoptislang
    pip install -e .

-This will allow you to install the PyOptiSLang ``ansys-optislang-core`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.
+This allows you to install the PyOptiSLang ``ansys-optislang-core`` module and modify it locally and have the changes reflected in your setup after restarting the Python kernel.